 - Critically Excited

-If the field excitation is such that back EMF Eb is less than the applied voltage V, then the motor is said to be under-excited.
-In under excited condition, the motor has a lagging power factor.
+Under Excited: If the field excitation is such that back EMF Eb is less than the applied voltage V, then the motor is said to be under-excited.
+An under excited synchronous motor has a lagging power factor.

 Over Excited Synchronous Motor

-If DC field excitation of a synchronous motor is such that back EMF Eb is greater than applied voltage V, then the motor is said to be over excited.
-An over excited synchronous motor draws leading current.
+If DC field excitation of a synchronous motor is such that back EMF Eb is greater than applied voltage V, then the motor is said to be over-excited.
+An over-excited synchronous motor draws leading current.
 Therefore, if the field of the synchronous motor is overexcited then its power factor will be leading.

-Thanks for reading about over excited synchronous motor.
+Thanks for reading about the “over excited synchronous motor.”